davidben/C2SP/tlog-mirror.md

 cosigner origin.

-In addition to updating based on external requests to the `add-checkpoint` interface, a mirror SHOULD also periodically poll the origin log, and other mirrors, for updates.
+In addition to updating based on external requests to the `add-checkpoint` endpoint, a mirror SHOULD also periodically poll the origin log, and other mirrors, for updates.
 It does so by downloading the log's latest checkpoint and, if it is ahead of the mirror's witness position, downloading a consistency proof and then updating the witness position as in `add-checkpoint`.
 This process MAY